 CAFM and CMMS software are useful for specialized scenarios.
 Let’s look at how to use both technologies and why they are beneficial for facilities management.

-CAFM software emphasizes facility management.
-The purpose of CAFM software is to perform analytics that help identify trends and patterns, helping facilities managers operate and make decisions about their business locations.
+The purpose of CAFM software is to perform analytics that help identify trends and patterns, helping facilities managers operate and make decisions about their business locations by:

-CAFM software delivers clarity on costs by displaying repair, maintenance, and upkeep service records for all facilities locations.
-With this visibility, facilities managers are able to see exactly where funds are being spent and can identify areas where spend could be reduced.
+- Delivering Cost Clarity: By displaying repair, maintenance, and upkeep service records for all facilities locations, CAFM gives FMs visibility into exactly where funds are being spent and can identify areas where spend could be reduced.

-This software also helps facilities managers determine the condition of their assets, view scheduled work to be done on specific pieces of equipment, and monitor asset value and depreciation.
-Facilities managers need CAFM software to fully understand their equipment so that they can plan repair or maintenance work, allocate money, and calculate facility value.
+- Determining Asset Conditions: CAFM shows FMs the conditions of their assets, including work scheduled to be done on specific pieces of equipment, work histories, warranties, and value depreciation.
+FMs need CAFM software to fully understand their equipment so that they can plan repair or maintenance work, allocate money, and calculate facility value.

-CAFM software can also be used for contractors hiring decisions.
-Facilities managers routinely need to find skilled contract workers with the correct credentials to complete work orders.
-CAFM software often contains contractor databases that keep contractor locations, accreditations, and contact information all in one place.
+- Hiring Contractors: Facilities managers routinely need to find skilled contract workers with the correct credentials to complete work orders.
+CAFM software often contains contractor databasesthat keep contractor locations, accreditations, and contact information all in one place.

-When contractors complete work, facilities managers are able to pay contractors virtually and leave feedback.
-CAFM software makes it easy for facilities managers to find, hire, pay, and evaluate the perfect contractors.
+- Digitizing Invoices: When contractors complete work, facilities managers are able to pay contractors virtually and leave feedback.
+CAFM software makes it easy for FMs to find, hire, pay, and evaluate the perfect contractors.

 CAFM and CMMS software, with their slightly different goals and competencies, are most effective when they are integrated.
 CAFM software with CMMS capabilities saves time and money while providing visibility into facilities management processes.
 Let’s take a look at how CAFM and CMMS software can work together to optimize business functions.